jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Of course, it would be meaningless if digital therapeutics were accessible, available, and acceptable if there were not effective tools to help people with substance use disorders and other mental illness.

-And the available evidence today suggests that many do provide meaningful support.
+And the available evidence today suggests they are effective.

-For example, after being discharged from residential care, patients with alcohol use disorder using Dave Gustafson's digital therapeutic reported less than half as many risk drinking days and their odds of total abstinence was approximately 60% higher than patients receiving traditional treatment only.
+For example, after being discharged from residential care, patients with alcohol use disorder using Dave Gustafson's digital therapeutic reported less than half as many risky drinking days and their odds of complete abstinence almost doubled relative to patients receiving traditional treatment only.

 And these improvements were durable - they were maintained twelve months after leaving residential care.

+Similar results have been reported for alcohol and other drugs for the digital therapeutics developed by the Yale and Dartmouth centers as well.

 ---

 <!--Image of single patient vs. millions of patients-->

-These magnitude of these benefits are meaningful already, even when we only think about a single patient.
-But their true power is in their scale, when these digital therapeutics are provided to millions in need.
+The magnitude of these benefits are meaningful already, even when we only think about a single patient.
+But their true power is in their scale, when these digital therapeutics are provided to millions in need they could substantially improve public health overall.

 ---